When is a good time to visit Hudson College?

 Applicants to Junior and Senior Kindergarten:

 After receiving your application, our admissions team will schedule an online meeting with the teacher to complete some math and reading activities.
-We will also schedule a brief family meeting with our Lower School Director and Admissions Director.
+We may also schedule a brief family meeting with our Lower School Director and/or Admissions Director.

 We understand that this format is challenging for our youngest students, but we find that the vast majority of young Kindies settle into the meeting well and enjoy the experience with the support of a parent next to them.